New slope inequalities for families of complete intersections

 \end{proof} We can now reformulate the results of the previous section using the language of cones. \begin{definition} Let $\mathbb B$ be the cone in ${\rm Nef}^c(\pr)$ generated by the classes $[H^{c-1}\Sigma]$ and $[H^{c}-c\mu H^{c-1}\Sigma]$. \end{definition} Note that for any $c\in \{1,\ldots,r-1\}$ we have that \begin{itemize} \item $\sum_{i=1}^c\widetilde \mu_i>c\mu$; \item $\sum_{i=1}^c\widetilde \mu_{r-i+1} < c\mu$. \end{itemize} This means that the cone $\mathbb B$ is indeed contained in the pseudoeffective cone and contains the nef cone:

-Note that the inclusions are strict unless $\cE$ is semistable (in which case the cones all coincide).
-Theorems \ref{thm: piccolo}, \ref{thm: hgg} and \ref{thm: slope} tell us the following: \begin{proposition} In the above notations, let $X\subset \pr$ be a codimension $c$ cycle which is a complete intersection of $c$ relative hypersurfaces $X_1,\ldots, X_c$ in $\pr$ of degree at least 2. \begin{enumerate} \item The numerical class of $X$ is contained in $\mathbb B$ if and only if $\cO_X(h)$ is $f$-positive for any $h\leq \min\{k_i\}$; \item If the numerical class of $X$ lies in the interior of $\mathbb B$, then $\cO_X(h)$ is strictly $f$-positive for $h\gg 0$; \item If $\cO_X(h)$ is $f$-positive for $h\gg 0$, then the numerical class of $X$ is contained in $\mathbb B$; \item If $X$ is balanced and $kc>r$, then the numerical class of $X$ is contained in $\mathbb B$ if and only if the slope inequality holds. \end{enumerate} \end{proposition}
+Note that by Theorem \ref{thm: M-N} the inclusions are strict unless $\cE$ is semistable (in which case the cones all coincide).
+Theorems \ref{thm: piccolo}, \ref{thm: hgg} and \ref{thm: slope} tell us the following: \begin{proposition} In the above notations, let $X\subset \pr$ be a codimension $c$ cycle which is a complete intersection of $c$ relative hypersurfaces $X_1,\ldots, X_c$ in $\pr$ of degree at least 2. \begin{enumerate} \item The numerical class of $X$ is contained in $\mathbb B$ if and only if there exists $h< \min\{k_i\}$ such that $\cO_X(h)$ is $f$-positive; \item the numerical class of $X$ is contained in $\mathbb B$ if and only if $\cO_X(h)$ is $f$-positive for any $h< \min\{k_i\}$; \item If $X$ is balanced and the numerical class of $X$ lies in the interior of $\mathbb B$, then $\cO_X(h)$ is strictly $f$-positive for $h\gg 0$; \item If $X$ is balanced and $\cO_X(h)$ is $f$-positive for $h\gg 0$, then the numerical class of $X$ is contained in $\mathbb B$; \item If $X$ is balanced, $r<kc$ and (1) or (2) in Proposition \ref{prop: meglio che niente} hold, then the numerical class of $X$ is contained in $\mathbb B$ if and only if the slope inequality holds. \end{enumerate} \end{proposition}